 Interviews are usually held at the OxleyCare office in Wiltshire.
 You cannot commence work without one or a DBS check.
 The nearest Station is Grateley on the London Waterloo/Exeter line.
 If you are invited for an interview and you will be travelling by train we are more than happy to pick you up and return you to Grateley station.

 Do I need care experience?

-Some experience in care is helpful, even if that was caring for a close friend or relative.
-We accept experience and training provided by other agencies provided it is relevant, in date and certified.
-OxleyCare provides accredited and CQC accepted training in the following areas:
+Some experience in care is beneficial, whether this was gained professionally or caring for a close friend or relative.
+We accept previous experience and training obtained via other agencies, provided it is relevant, in date, and certified.

 Do I need to be able to cook?